lkbrian/CulinaryCompass/README.md

 - Once the installations and database setup are complete, you have   multiple options for running the app:

 - Run Both Backend and Frontend Concurrently:
+- install this
+     ``` console
+        pip install honcho gunicorn
+- then run

     ```bash
     make app
     ```